-WaveStar data sheets can handle two types of data: waveforms, such as those displayed from an oscilloscope channel, and scalar values, such as a volts per division, a waveform measurement, or meter readout value
+WaveStar data sheets can handle two types of data: waveforms, such as those displayed from an oscilloscope channel, and scalar values, such as a volts per division or a waveform measurement.

 Each sheet can accept one or more data types and will display data differently depending on the data sheet format and source data type.